And unplugging isn’t necessarily the answer.

 In my years as a travel writer (and enthusiast), I’ve spent a lot of time trying to perfect the art of “unplugging.”
 I know how lucky I am to be able to see the world, and it’s crucial to me that I soak up every moment when I’m doing so.
 Otherwise, I won’t remember all the details that made the journey special — and if that’s the case, what’s the point of travel at all?

-Sometimes that means taking fewer pictures so I remember the experience and not the photo.
-Often it means staring at things — the crystal clear water, a quaint European road, a famous piece of art in an even more famous museum — for a while without any interruptions.
+Sometimes, that means taking fewer pictures so I remember the experience rather than the photo.
+Often, it means staring at things—the crystal clear water, a quaint European road, a famous piece of art in an even more famous museum—for a while without any interruptions.

 Unplugging in an era when we spend a large percentage of the day glued to our devices can be unfathomable.
 And yes, fully disconnecting from your regular life is unrealistic unless your electricity and internet are shut off.
 When you have a busy life, a family to care for, a demanding job, and/or any level of anxiety, mindlessly scrolling through Instagram on a remote beach is sometimes just what the doctor ordered, and there’s absolutely no shame in that.
 For some, a “vacation” is defined as the time they get to indulge in whatever makes them happy without any restrictions — whether that’s calling their best friend every morning and talking as long as they want (like my mother does when we’re in Cape Cod every summer) or finally finishing the 3-season show they’ve been watching in 15-minute increments over the past 5 years.

 But staying present and in the moment doesn’t have to mean ditching your devices.
 It’s more about feeling aware of your surroundings and the incredibly wonderful situation you’ve found yourself in.
-It’s about rooting yourself in the here and now, and not moving through the day on autopilot.
-This is often called (you guessed it) mindful travel.
+It’s about rooting yourself in the here and now and not moving through the day on autopilot.
+This is often called (you guessed it) mindful travel, and it’s something many globetrotters are seeking out.
+When airline KLM Royal Dutch Airlines launched its new brand platform Travel Well to encourage meaningful travel, it tapped into the mindsets of 8,000 jetsetters across the globe and found that:

 “Mindful travel is a conscious and intentional approach to exploration that prioritizes awareness, connection, and respect for local cultures and environments, fostering personal growth and positive global impact,” says yoga instructor and board-certified health and wellness coach Nicole Griffin, who leads mindful retreats.
 “The benefits of this type of travel include self-awareness and resilience building, fostering empathy and understanding, minimizing environmental impact, and contributing positively to local communities,” she says.
 “I believe that you receive more and have a deepened travel experience when you’re present, and you soak everything in without constant distractions.”